RSAHDA/ArcOS/README.md

 4. After it says (BOOTING OS), this may look like bad practice, put in the wire from pin 11, and RESET during its bootup process.

 **ArcOS is now ready on your Arduino Uno for basic usage!**

+## Major Note:
+This project has been halted due to not enough coders.
+More coders are needed to continue the project.